 - Rewarding good behavior.
 Keep treats on hand when you go on walks or in other environments where your Shepherd interacts with other dogs.
 When they have a good interaction with other dogs, reward them—both verbally and with treats.

 - Be sensitive to your dog.
 If your Australian Shepherd is the only pet in the house or is young, start off slowly with short social interactions, so they do not become overwhelmed.

 Make sure to have realistic expectations of your Aussie.
 Before you buy one, take note of the personality of dogs or other pets you may already have in your home and how they will interact with one another.
 Ease them into social situations and give them the time and space to acclimate to other dogs.

-Have a game plan for how you will train them, note what works and what does not work.
+Have a game plan for how you will train them, and note what works and what does not work.
 Most importantly, be patient, and you will find that Aussies are wonderful family companions and can be wonderful companions to other dogs, as well.
 Bright, loving, and attentive, they can bring joy and laughter to your world as they play and romp with other dogs—both in the home and in other social situations.